 William was buried in Evergreen Cemetery in Evergreen Park, Illinois .
 However, that cemetery was not licensed to open until June 1910 .
 According to the 1910 census, Melcena died prior to April of that year.
 Sure, she may have been buried elsewhere, but that didn’t seem likely.

 The question taunted me: Where did she go?
 I continued searching records and newspapers, but found only dead ends.
 In frustration, I decided to put the project aside…right after I completed just one more newspaper search.
-I entered a search string and waited for the now-familiar “your search produced 0 results” message.
+I entered a string of letters and waited for the now-familiar “your search produced 0 results” message.

 But this time, there was one result .
 And that result changed everything.